mikebway/gogql/README.md

 ## Running The Program

-The app takes no parameters so ... all you need to do is set access token environment variable and run it:
+The demo app defaults all parameters so all you need to do is set access token environment variable and run it:

 ```shell